Jane Austen 250 – Commemorative Plaque

 The overall design has been chosen to be fully reversible as it will be attached to a Scheduled Ancient Monument.
 The more common Historic England Blue Plaques need to have a section of brickwork carved out to allow them to be set in a wall whereas this plaque will be fixed by secret supports hammered into the mortar.
 Historic England have given their consent to the design and fixing.

-If you’re interested in plaques in Reading, then you will want to see the new section on our website entitled Heritage & Plaques that provide details of all of the plaques around the town and their locations.
+If you’re interested in plaques in Reading, then you will want to see the new section on our website entitled Heritage & Plaques that provide details of all of the plaques around the town, including this one to Jane Austen, and their locations.